 3 The range did not have a sufficiently large and hazard-free “runoff” area

 Many of the exercises that trainees were required to perform involved driving motorcycles outside the painted range markings and into the runoff area.
 Even novice trainees were required to ride dangerously close to the fixed concrete hazard.
 These photos show trainees in the Basic Rider Training program at Roseburg.

 4 TC was injured when she was instructed to use this unreasonably dangerous range

-On May 30, 2015, the instructor told TC, who had never operated a motorcycle before that day, to perform a series of exercises on the unsafe range.
+The instructor told TC, who had never operated a motorcycle before that day, to perform a series of exercises on the unsafe range.
 TC and the other trainees completed introductory exercises, all of which were to follow specified procedures with defined routes, instructor locations, and instructor signals.
-Then, they began “Exercise 9,” which started by having the students ride in a roughly rectangular path around the inner range layout.
-Halfway through, they reversed direction—a maneuver that required the novice riders to make a much tighter turn than in any previous exercise.
-Shortly before the collision, an instructor had told TC privately that she needed to speed up or she would be cut from the class.
-An instructor stood in a non-approved location and used non-standard hand signals that TC understood to require her to go faster during the reversal procedure.
-TC had to turn her head to look at the out-of-position, motioning instructor, which caused her to momentarily take her eyes off the concrete hazard as she increased her speed.
-TC did not turn tightly enough, and collided with the concrete hazard.
+Then, they began the next exercise, which started by having the students ride in a path around the inner range layout.
+Halfway through, they reversed direction—a maneuver that required the novice riders to make a much tighter turn than they had before.
+Shortly before, an instructor had told TC privately that she needed to speed up or she would be cut from the class.
+During the tight turn exercise, an instructor stood in a non-approved location and used non-standard hand signals that TC understood to require her to go faster.
+TC had to turn her head to look at the out-of-position motioning instructor, as she both tried to increase her speed and do the tight turn.
+TC did not turn tightly enough and crashed into the concrete hazard.

 TC would not have been hurt if: